 If you have entered text in the Organizations field and do not see the organization you want to add displayed in the search results, please try the following:

-If you do not see the desired subdiscipline in the subdiscipline selection drop-down, please select the Other (Specify) selection.
+If you do not see the desired subdiscipline in the Subdiscipline selection drop-down, please select the Other (Specify) selection.
 Once selected, a text field will be displayed where you can enter a custom subdiscipline.
 This custom subdiscipline information will also display in the project data form PDF.

 The Strategic Area section is an optional section in the project data form.
 If your project does not apply to any of the strategic areas listed in the drop-down, you do not need to make a selection in this section.

 Yes.
 The system will require you to enter a value in all the individual categories within the Estimated Number of Individuals Involved section.
 If there are individual categories where no individuals were involved, enter zero ('0') in those fields.
-Leaving any individual category field blank will result in a compliance error stopping proposal submission.
+Leaving any individual category field blank will result in a compliance error message stopping proposal submission.

 The following sections in the project data form are required to be completed in a single submission and in a lead collaborative proposal before the proposal can be submitted in Research.gov: